Help Center/ Live/ Billing/ Basic Service Billing/ Low Latency Live (LLL)

 Fees are automatically deducted after bill run.

-If you use 200 Mbit/s bandwidth for LLL during the billing cycle in the Asia Pacific 1 region on January 15, you need to pay the following bandwidth fees on that day:
+If 200 Mbit/s bandwidth is consumed during the billing cycle in Asia Pacific 1 on January 15, you need to pay the following bandwidth fees on that day:

 Billing by 95th Percentile Bandwidth

-In each calendar month, the peak bandwidth is measured and recorded every 5 minutes on each valid day.
+In each calendar month, the bandwidth usage is measured and recorded every five minutes on each valid day.
 At the end of the month, the records are sorted from the highest to the lowest, and the top 5% of the recorded bandwidth values are thrown away.
 Then the highest bandwidth value in the remaining records is the billable bandwidth of the month.

-• Valid day: Any day when traffic is consumed by using LSA is considered a valid day.
+• Valid day: Any day when traffic is consumed for livestreaming acceleration is considered a valid day.

-• Measurement point: The bandwidth used is sampled every 5 minutes.
+• Measurement point: The bandwidth usage is calculated every five minutes.
 There are 288 data samples per day.

-Billing by 95th percentile bandwidth is available for customers who have a budget of more than $15,000 USD each month.
-Contact your account manager and apply for this billing option.
+This billing mode is applicable to customers who have a budget of more than $15,000 USD each month.
+Contact your account manager and apply for this billing mode if you need it.

 Table 5 Billing description